 Okemo Valley TV is a community access TV station and media center serving the Black River Valley and Okemo region in Southern Vermont.
-Our service area specifcially includes the Towns of Ludlow, Mount holly, Plymouth, Cavendish, Andover, and Reading.
+Our service area specifcially includes the Towns of Ludlow, Mount Holly, Plymouth, Cavendish, Andover, & Reading.

 We began as "LPCTV" in 2001 as a Public, Educational, Government ("PEG") Access television station.
 The name was derived from the first letters of the 3 Towns that the station served -Ludlow, Plymouth, and Cavendish.
 Since that time, the organization has grown and evolved, both in terms of our mission and our reach.
 From our humble beginnings in the former home economics room in the Ludlow Elementary School building, we have grown into a vibrant community media organization, running 2 24/7 cable TV channels, this website (which is chock full of local video), a community calendar, and providing a variety of media-related services including free trainings & workshops, technical support and equipment to community members, organizations, and the local schools.
 We are now located in the Ludlow Community Center complex at 37C Main St.